SitecorePowerShell/Console/Documentation/Markdown/Find-Item.md

-# Find-Item
+﻿# Find-Item

-Allows to find items using the Sitecore Content Search API.
+Finds items using the Sitecore Content Search API.

 ## Syntax